By Carol Mendes | Translation: Ann Fain

 We cannot forget to talk about one of most famous drinks manufactured in Brazil and a “particular brand” of the country: the “cachaça”.
 Paraty, in the state of Rio de Janeiro, hosts the Festival of Cachaça that celebrates the liquor manufactured in the city since colonial times.
 The city transforms into a type of “Expo of Cachaça”, where the import and exporting makers of the drink make gifts and where the people who appreciate the drink have the chance to try various varieties and also enjoy the rich regional cuisine.

 To show that Brazil is a country free of preconceptions, the Gay Pride Parade has taken place in the city of São Paulo since 1997.
-It is cheeky parade with the participation of the “GLS” community (gays, lesbians and sympathetic) and the general public.
-Functioning as a thematic manifestation of politics, the movement brings visibility to the rights of the lesbians, gays, bi and/or transsexuals.
+It is cheeky parade organized by the “GLSBT” community in Brazil that works as a thematic manifestation of politics that brings visibility to the rights of the lesbians, gays, bi and/or transsexuals.

 The parade became a thundering success and today it is considered the largest Gay Pride Parades in the world.
 It also brings millions of dollars into the city, because of the increasing number of foreign tourists who participate in the parade.
 The tremendous success of Gay Pride Parade of Sao Paulo, made other cities in Brazil such as Recife and Rio de Janeiro, years later, implement the same party & parade idea in favor for sexual diversity.